lingrino/vaku/docs/cli/vaku_folder_delete-meta.md

 ## vaku folder delete-meta

-Recursively delete all secrets metadata and versions in a folder
+Recursively delete all secrets metadata and versions in a folder.
+V2 engines only.

 ### Synopsis

-Recursively delete all secrets metadata and versions in a folder
+Recursively delete all secrets metadata and versions in a folder.
+V2 engines only.

 ```
 vaku folder delete-meta <folder> [flags]